drewglov/Finance/Portfolio Optimization & Asset Pricing (MPT & CAPM)/README.md

 git clone https://github.com/jvskillup/quant-finance-projects.git
 ```

-2. Open the notebook `01_Portfolio_Optimization_OOP.ipynb` using Jupyter or Google Colab
+2. Open `01_Portfolio_Optimization_OOP.ipynb` in Jupyter or Google Colab

-3. Execute all cells (`Runtime → Run all`) to reproduce the full analysis
+3. Run all cells to reproduce the full analysis

 ---

 ## 5. Code Structure

-The implementation is organized into a single class: `PortfolioOptimizer`.
+The project is organized around a `PortfolioOptimizer` class:

-* **Initialization:** Accepts asset list, market benchmark, date range, and risk-free rate
+* **Initialization:** Inputs include asset list, benchmark, date range, and risk-free rate
-* **Helper Methods:** Handle data ingestion and preprocessing (`_download_data`, `_calculate_returns`, etc.)
+* **Helper Methods:** Handle data processing (`_download_data`, `_calculate_returns`, etc.)
-* **Main Methods:**
+* **Core Methods:**

   * `run_mpt_simulation()` → generates random portfolios
-  * `find_optimal_portfolio()` → identifies the maximum Sharpe ratio portfolio
+  * `find_optimal_portfolio()` → maximizes Sharpe ratio
-  * `plot_efficient_frontier()` → visualizes risk-return tradeoffs
+  * `plot_efficient_frontier()` → visualizes results
   * `analyze_and_plot_capm()` → computes CAPM metrics and plots SML

 ---

 ## 6. Results and Insights

-* **MPT Findings:**
+* **MPT Results:**
-  Using historical data (2018–2023), the optimized portfolio achieved the highest risk-adjusted return with weights approximately:
+  Using 2018–2023 data, the optimal portfolio weights were:
   **[Insert weights here]**
+  with a Sharpe ratio of approximately **[Insert value]**.
-  The corresponding Sharpe ratio was around **[Insert value]**, and the Efficient Frontier illustrates the tradeoff between risk and return.
+  The Efficient Frontier illustrates the tradeoff between risk and return.

-* **CAPM Findings:**
+* **CAPM Results:**
-  The analysis shows that `AMD` significantly outperformed expectations, producing a Jensen’s Alpha of **+32.32%**.
-Despite its high beta (1.61), actual returns exceeded model predictions.
-The SML visualization highlights which assets over- and under-performed.
+  `AMD` showed strong outperformance with a Jensen’s Alpha of **+32.32%**, exceeding expectations given its beta (1.61).
+  The Security Market Line highlights relative performance across assets.

 ---

 ## 7. Key Takeaways

-This project highlights how classical financial models can be implemented in practice.
-At the same time, it underscores an important limitation: both MPT and CAPM rely heavily on historical data as a proxy for future expectations.
+This project demonstrates how classic financial models can be implemented in practice.
+It also highlights a major limitation: both MPT and CAPM depend on historical data, which may not accurately predict future performance.

-In real-world quantitative finance, these models often serve as a starting point, with more advanced techniques used to improve forecasting and decision-making.
+In practice, these models are often used as a baseline, with more advanced methods applied for forecasting and optimization.